JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

   * Select/Files > Load an image:
   ![Alt Text](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/data/screenshots/Usage1_TriggerLoadImage-Screen_SmartAi%20Coronavirus%202019%20(Covid19)%20Diagnosis%20Interface%20by%20Jordan.png?raw=true)

-  * Select an image that pertains to a suspected case, although in the Screenshot, non-coronavirus ct scan is selected
+  * Select an image that pertains to a suspected case, although in the Screenshot:
   ![Alt Text](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/data/screenshots/Usage2_SelectImage-Screen_SmartAi%20Coronavirus%202019%20(Covid19)%20Diagnosis%20Interface%20by%20Jordan.png?raw=true)

   * Notice the log with the results of the neural network's prediction above the large blue arrow, and the image has been loaded for viewing right of small blue arrow: